danmarksmiljoeportal/datacatalog-qgis-plugin/README.md

 1. Install the plugin with the QGIS plugin manager
 2. Enable the plugin, by clicking on the "DMP Catalogue" button in the toolbar
 3. Double click on any layer in the _Datasets_ tab, to add it to the current QGIS project.

+# Support

+Please contact support@miljoeportal.dk if find bugs in the plugin or you have suggestions for how to improve the plugin.